Kayaking Calories Burned: Calm Water, River, 30 & 60 Min

 How many calories does kayaking burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 181 calories during 30 minutes of kayaking.
-This is based on a MET value of 5.
+A person weighing 160 lbs (73 kg) burns approximately 114 calories during 30 minutes of kayaking.
+This is based on a MET value of 3 for kayaking, calm flatwater / easy pace.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of kayaking?

-The MET (Metabolic Equivalent of Task) value for kayaking is 5.
-This means kayaking burns 5 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for kayaking is 5, while the selected training style uses MET 3.
+This means kayaking, calm flatwater / easy pace burns 3 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is kayaking good for weight loss?

-Kayaking has a MET value of 5, which means it burns a moderate amount of calories.
-A 160-lb person burns about 363 calories per hour.
+Kayaking has a selected MET value of 3, which means it burns a moderate amount of calories.
+A 160-lb person burns about 229 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular kayaking combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during kayaking?

 Body weight significantly impacts calorie burn during kayaking.
-A 120-lb person burns about 136 calories in 30 minutes, while a 250-lb person burns approximately 283 calories in the same time.
+At the selected MET value of 3, a 120-lb person burns about 86 calories in 30 minutes, while a 250-lb person burns approximately 179 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does kayaking work?